SurenBono/Decode_AbstractPolygon_Area/README.md

 # Decode_AbstractPolygon_Area
-.. find location in a abstract predefined area
+.. find location in a abstract predefined area like Map Coordination

 - Example: Find Country name and Timezone from Coordinate based on abstract polygon predefined area